BOARD OF DIRECTORS

 Lisa is an animator and educator.
 She began her animation career in 2003, working with the Oscar-nominated director and animator, Bill Plympton.
 The short film she produced in 2009, “Backwards”, screened at over 50 festivals worldwide and was awarded “Best First Film” at Zagreb Animafest & “Best in Show” at the ASIFA-East Festival, among others.
 As an educator, Lisa has taught animation workshops in several countries to populations in homeless shelters, refugee camps, as well as traditional classroom settings.
 Currently, she works as an animation director for TED-Ed, the educational initiative of TED Conferences.

 Franz is an animator and cartoon illustrator.
 He has worked on such projects as Curious George, Clifford the Big Red Dog, Dr. Suess’ Sneetches, Dora the Explorer, X-Men and more.
 His animated short, Zombies Vs. Vampires, won the audience award at the 2010 Miami International Film Festival.
 Currently he’s working with TED Conferences on their TED-Ed initiatives, bringing together great animators and great educators to create lessons worth spreading.

 Joseph Scott, Ink Well West Coast Director

-Joseph is a Director, Story Artist and Animator who’s just moved from Walt Disney to DreamWorks.
-He works primarily on TV shows, including: Rugrats (for which we he won an Emmy for Directing), Wild Thornberry’s, As Told By Ginger, Futurama, Napoleon Dynamite, Murder Police, Penn Zero Part-time Hero.
+Joseph is a Director, Storyboard Artist and Animator at Disney Animation, and formerly at DreamWorks.
+He works primarily on TV shows, including: Milo Murphy’s Law, Rugrats (for which we he won an Emmy for Directing), Wild Thornberry’s, As Told By Ginger, Futurama, Napoleon Dynamite, Penn Zero Part-time Hero.
 He also teaches 3rd Graders the fundamentals of drawing and animating at Mark Keppell Elementary in Glendale, CA.